dcolam/Cluster-Analysis-Plugin/README.md

 ![Alt Text](https://github.com/dcolam/Cluster-Analysis-Plugin/blob/master/ExampleImage/Database.png?raw=True "SQLite Browser")

 It is recommended to open your Output.db file with a a DB-Browser such as DB-Browser for Sqlite (http://sqlitebrowser.org/) for a quick look, but to import your datasets using Matlab, R, Python or another popular programming language to properly analyze your data.
-The usual routine consists of creating a connection to the database and defining an option string containing conditional-statements to correctly retrieve the corresponding measurements.
+The usual routine consists of creating a connection to the database and defining a query containing conditional-statements to correctly retrieve the corresponding measurements.

 For more information, don't hesitate to contact me.